cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 }
 ```

-Note it makes a decision on the chunk sizes to use.
+Note it decides on the chunk sizes to use.

 ### Callback in `app`

 The command that you are going to write needs a `Configurator`.
-This is already created as part of your `app` preparation, but is not kept.
+This is already created as part of your `app` preparation but is not kept.
 Instead of recreating one, adjust your code to make it easily available.
 Add this field to your `app`:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/migration/app/app.go#L246]
 type App struct {